 In 2010, 24 states (plus Washington DC) belonged to PARCC, but the number of states participating in the program has dropped significantly since then.
-As of 2019-2020 school year, there are three states, plus Washington DC, fully active in administering the PARCC tests:
+As of 2021-2022 school year, only Louisiana and Washington DC are fully active in administering the PARCC tests.

 PARCC tests have been updated quite often over the past several years, and will surely be updated in the future.
 That being said, a few important things have remained consistent:

 - The two core content areas tested are English/language arts and math.

 - The tests strive to be modern assessments of competency in higher-level critical thinking and problem-solving skills.
 The exams don't just test content—they test the development of skills that (presumably) help students succeed.

 When you're trying to gauge whether students are developing critical thinking and problem-solving skills—things that are essential for doing well in college and in the workplace—the way that questions are asked on the exam will be just as important as test content.
 I'll address both of these important factors here.

 Tests are a lot less intimidating when you know what's going to be on them.